Tips to find the right mentor for you

-With so many Mentors on MentorSelector – we thought we would provide some helpful tips on finding the right Mentor for you.
+With so many Mentors on MentorSelector – we thought we would provide some helpful tips to find the right mentor for you.

 Tip 1: Have a vision and know what you want to accomplish and why

-Many of us forget to ask ourselves – what do I want to achieve, where do I want to go and why – and how can my mentor help me.
+Many of us forget to ask ourselves – what do I want to achieve?
+Where do I want to go and why?
+How can my mentor help me.